akerl/scripts/README.md

 Takes all the \*.pub files in a directory and concatenates them into a file.
 I use it to load my keys repo into ~/.ssh/authorized\_keys.

+### link_check

+Scans $PATH for binaries and checks if they're linked against any libraries that aren't available.
+Output is formatted at "$ARCH_PACKAGE $BINARY $LIBRARY1 ... $LIBRARYN"

 ### maillog

 A replacement "mail" for logrotate, so that log files get dropped into a directory for further processing rather than being shipped off immediately.
 Used in conjunction with https://github.com/akerl/archer/blob/master/common/files/logrotate.cron and https://github.com/akerl/logpull